stevenrhaggerty/handibot-chopsaw/README.md

 ##About
 This app is used to cut a board as would do a Chop Saw or a Miter Saw.
-This app as to be intergrated to the FabMo Dashboard.
+This app as to be integrated to the FabMo Dashboard.

+#Installation
+* Clone this repository
+* Compress the file in a zip archive
+* Change the extension .zip to .fma
+* Put this archive in the "apps" folder of the FabMo Dashboard